fiizzy/fiizzy/README.md

 You can download my resume by [clicking this](https://personal-website-fiizzy.vercel.app/resume.pdf)

 &nbsp;
-&nbsp;

 ### 🎧 💻 Currently
 I am currently building an opensource realtime video conferencing tool.
-The project still remains private at the moment untill it can ideally be made public.
+The project still remains private untill it I am confident it is ripe for public contributions.
-&nbsp;

 &nbsp;

 ### 🧑🏽‍💻 Language